ArneCL/BlogPosts/bash-unix-command-line-movement-deletion.md

 title: Bash command line movement and deletion shortcuts
 tags: unix,bash

-If you have a just typed in
+If you have typed in

 ```
 Man I was mean, but I'm changing my scene